Skip to content

 Stay on Ashley Madison: Be wary of Members who want to take your conversation elsewhere

-• Until a level of trust is established between Members, we advise all Members to remain on our site and app (i.e., only use our messaging features to communicate) before providing any personal information that would enable contact off our platform.
+• Until trust is established between Members, we advise all Members to remain on our platform (i.e., only use our messaging features to communicate) before providing any personal information that would enable contact off our platform.

-• Remember that your interactions with other Members which take place outside of our website and mobile app (e.g., via phone calls, video conferences, or in real life) are not interactions that we would be able to moderate or review for suspicious activity.
+• Remember that your interactions with other Members that take place outside of our website and mobile app are not interactions that we can moderate or review for suspicious activity, e.g.:

 • If you decide that you feel comfortable having a face-to-face meeting with another Member whom you met on our website or app, you may wish to let a discreet friend know where you’re meeting your date and when you will return.